 There were suitable procedures in place for the prevention and control of infection which were in line with national guidance for the management of COVID-19.
-A cleaning schedule was in place and the houses visited appeared clean.
-A COVID-19 contingency plan was in place which was in line with the national guidance.
+However, as outlined under Regulation 17, there were maintenance and repair issues identified in the two houses visited.
+This negatively impacted upon infection prevention and control arrangements and meant that identified areas were more difficult to effectively clean from an infection control perspective.